How We Form Political Opinions:

 - Only then are you permitted to say so much as a word of rebuttal or criticism.

-Here is a take-home exercise for the ideological Turing test; it may not be comfortable in the U.S. but that's the whole point:
+Here is a take-home exercise for enhancing the ability to accept dis-conforming evidence; it may not be comfortable in the U.S. but that's the whole point: